okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/index.md

 | location     | The valid JSON path to the location of the error.
 E.g., if there was an error in the user's `login` field, the `location` should be `data.userProfile.login`.       | String    |
 | domain       | Indicates the source of the error.
 If the error was on the user's profile, use `end-user`.
 If the error resulted from the external service, use `external-service`. | String    |

-While there are no technical restrictions on the values for any of the fields in an `ErrorCause` object, using them as described in the table above allows you to provide rich error information that, along with the `debugContext`, can be very useful in determining why a user's registration failed.
+While there are no technical restrictions on the values for any of the fields in an `ErrorCause` object, using them as described in the table above allows you to provide rich error information that can be very useful in determining why an inline hook's processing failed.

 ### debugContext